centro/transis/README.md

 instances of the associated model class.

 Next you can see the two-way associations in action.
-The `inverse` option on both sides must be set in order for the association to be two way.
-This is how Transis figures out the prop to update on the other side when an assocation is changed.
+The `inverse` option on both sides must be set in order for the association to be two-way.
+This is how Transis figures out the prop to update on the other side when an association is changed.

 At this point you may be wondering how popping an item from the `Author#books` array causes the book's `author` prop to be updated.
 It works because Transis `hasMany` associations don't use regular native array objects, they instead use `Transis.Array` objects.
-Lets take a brief interlue from discussing `Transis.Model` to take a look at `Transis.Array`.
+Lets take a brief interlude from discussing `Transis.Model` to take a look at `Transis.Array`.

 ### `Transis.Array`